- A part-time programme designed for human rights defenders and related practitioners

 The three modules in this programme are designed to help human rights defenders build the knowledge and practical skills needed for effective human rights work under challenging circumstances.

-We are now accepting applications for the Post Graduate Certificate, commencing January 2016 and September 2016.
+We are now accepting applications for the Post Graduate Certificate, commencing September 2016.
+This is the final application date for this programme, which will not be running in future years.

 When starting my new position as a human rights adviser in a rather large regional organisation, I quickly discovered that I lagged behind many other colleagues on certain areas of international law.
 Upon carrying out extensive online research, I found the online distance learning Postgraduate Certificate in Defending Human Rights at the University of York.
 I have not been disappointed.